MattWood21/MattWood21/README.md

 Kore Tools is being built in public.
 You can read the trials and tribulations on the [KT blog](https://blog.kore-tools.com) or on [Twitter](https://twitter.com/koretools).

 This project uses a bunch of technologies in a microservice-style architecture.
-I'll blog more about it, but it's primarily built with C# and .Net 6, as well as TypeScript, NextJS and Tailwind.
+I'll blog more about it, but it's primarily built with C# and .Net 6, backed by a PostgreSQL data store, and TypeScript, NextJS and Tailwind for frontend work.

 ## OpenHouseTrader (2019-2020)
 <img src="https://cdn.midjourney.com/a21ff3b2-22f4-40b5-8bb4-222c2a676581/grid_0.png" width=280 alt="Midjourney Rendering of OpenHouseTrader logo" />